blprickett/Hidden-Structure-MaxEnt/README.md

 The script "Hidden Structure L-BFGS-B.py" implements a Maximum Entropy learner (Goldwater and Johnson 2003) that can handle hidden structure learning problems (Tesar and Smolensky 2000, Jarosz 2013).
 The optimization algorithm used is L-BFGS-B (Byrd et al. 1995), combined with Expectation Maximization (Dempster et al. 1977).

 ## Input Data
-- Sample training data (from Tesar and Smolensky 2000) can be viewed in the "Input Files" directory.
+- Sample training data (from Tesar and Smolensky 2000) can be viewed in the "Input Files" directory (this directory name needs to stay the same for the script to work).
   - Each file represents a single stress pattern
   - The first four columns represent:
     - UR: the underlying representation of a word.
 Can be associated with multiple SR candidates.